IxeYgrek/Lidarr.AllReleases/README.md

 - **Lidarrapi.metadata** (Docker image : blampe/lidarr.metadata:70a9707)

 > [!NOTE]
-> I think the plugin also works with the default Lidarr cache server.
-I did not test without, but based on the queries I made to the local MusicBrainz cache and database, filtering does not apply to the Lidarr cache but only to the Web interface.
+> The plugin don't works with the default Lidarr cache server, but I think it's because it's not correctly synchronized (according to their Github page).
+Based on the queries I made to the local MusicBrainz database and local Lidarr cache, filtering does not apply to the Lidarr cache but only to the Web interface.
-> However, since the official Lidarr cache server has been in reconstruction on their Github page since April 2025, I advise the use of a local cache server and a local MusicBrainz database.
+> However, since the official Lidarr cache server has been in reconstruction on their Github page since April 2025, I advise the use of a local cache server and a local MusicBrainz database anyway.

 ## What it does